- 4 Stone Buildings, Chambers, Us or We: the Chambers of George Bompas KC at 4 Stone Buildings, Lincoln’s Inn, London WC2A 3XT;

 - Any mobile device that used by any member of Chambers’ staff or administration, such as mobile phones, tablets and laptops, are password protected and either encrypted to protect all content, including any Personal Data as well as confidential and privileged information or hold no such Personal Data or information.

 - 4 Stone Buildings Retention and Disposal Policy (copy available on request) details in full how long Chambers holds data for and how we dispose of it when it no longer needs to be held.
 We shall retain Your Personal Data while You remain a client of Chambers or a member of Chambers unless You ask Us to delete it.
 We will delete or anonymise Your information at Your request unless:

 - there is an unresolved issue, such as a claim or disputes;

 - We are legally required not to; or

 - there are overriding legitimate business interests, including but not limited to fraud prevention and protecting clients’ safety and security.

-- The GDPR gives You specific rights around Your Personal Data.
+- The UK GDPR gives You specific rights around Your Personal Data.
 For example, You have to be informed about the information Chambers holds and what We use it for, You can ask for a copy of the Personal Data Chambers holds about You, You can ask Chambers to correct any inaccuracies with the Personal Data that We hold, You can ask Chambers to stop sending You direct mail, or emails, or in some circumstances ask Us to stop processing Your details.
 Finally, if Chambers does something irregular or improper with Your Personal Data You can seek compensation for any distress You are caused or loss You have incurred.
 You can find out more information from the ICO’s website http://ico.org.uk/for_the_public/personal_information and this is the organisation that You can complain to if You are unhappy with how We dealt with You.

 - In particular, You have the right to make a request to Chambers to: